nomic-ai/gpt4all/gpt4all-chat/metadata/latestnews.md

 GPT4All v3.6.0 was released on December 19th.
 Changes include:

 * **Reasoner v1:**
-  * Added a built-in javascript code interpreter tool.
+  * Built-in javascript code interpreter tool.
   * Custom curated model that utilizes the code interpreter to break down, analyze, perform, and verify complex reasoning tasks.
 * **Templates:** Automatically substitute chat templates that are not compatible with Jinja2Cpp in GGUFs.
 * **Fixes:**